WildernessLabs/Documentation/docs/Meadow/Getting_Started/index.md

 ---
 layout: Meadow
-title: Getting Started
-subtitle: Guides and documentation for Meadow
+title: Get started with Meadow
+subtitle: "To get up and running with Meadow, follow these steps:"
 ---

-# Getting Started with Meadow

-To get up and running with Meadow, follow these steps:

  * [Assemble your Meadow board](/Meadow/Getting_Started/Assemble_Meadow/)
  * [Deploy Meadow OS to your Board](/Meadow/Getting_Started/Deploying_Meadow/)